mdavis-xyz/staves-typst/docs/docs.typ

   Notes will be drawn as semibreves (whole notes).
 Other forms, such as crotchets (quarter notes) are not yet supported.

-/ scale: (optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
+/ geometric-scale: (optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
 This is about visual scale, not musical scales.

 == Examples